-Name Definition Anxiety 25% of all teens experience anxiety.
+NAME DEFINITION & FACTS Anxiety Anxiety disorders are the most common mental health concern in the United States.
+It is estimated that 10% of all teens experience an anxiety disorder of some kind.
 It is the persistent, excessive fear or worry in situations that are not threatening.
-Bipolar Disorder Only about 3% of teens experience this.
-A person with bipolar disorder may have distinct manic or depressed states.
+It can also be induced by a perceived threat or danger.
+Bipolar Disorder Only about 3% of teens have experienced bipolar disorder.
+3 A person with bipolar disorder might experience high and low moods-known as mania and depression-which differ from the typical ups-and-downs most people experience.
 Severe bipolar episodes of mania or depression may also include psychotic symptoms such as hallucinations or delusions.
-I5% of teens experience depression, but much of it is unreporter with any mental health condition, people with depression or who through a depressive episode (also known as major or clinical de experience symptoms differently.
-But for most people, depression how they function day-to-day.
-This can include: changes in sleep, appetite, lack of concentration, loss of energy, lack of interest.
-Id esteem, feelings of hopelessness, and physical aches and pains.
+Depression Approximately 13% of adolescents aged 12-17 experience depression 4 , but much of it goes unreported.
+Just like with any mental health condition, people with depression or who are going through a depressive episode-also known as major or clinical depression-experience symptoms differently.
+But for most people, depression changes how they function day-to-day, such as: changes in sleep, changes in appetite, lack of concentration, loss of energy, lack of interest, and physical aches and pains.
+Other signs of depression include feelings of hopelessness, low self-esteem, and thoughts of suicide.
 Eating Disorders Eating disorders are a group of related conditions that cause serious emotional and physical problems.
 Each condition involves extreme food and weight issues; however, each has unique symptoms that separate it from the others.
-These can include, for anorexia nervosa - denying themselves food to the point of self-starvation and bulimia nervosa - binging on very large amounts of food during short periods of time and then desperately trying to rid himself of the extra calories using forced vomiting, abusing laxatives or excessive exercise.
-About 10% of female teens and 5% of male teens report an eating disorder.
+About 4% of girls and 2% of boys have an eating disorder.
+5 These can include, for anorexia nervosa-denying themselves food to the point of self-starvation, and bulimia nervosa-bingeing on very large amounts of food during short periods of time and then desperately trying to get rid of the extra calories through forced vomiting, abusing laxatives, or excessive exercise.
 Obsessive Compulsive Disorder Only 2% of teens report experiencing obsessive-compulsive disorder (OCD).
-It characterized by repetitive, unwanted, intrusive thoughts (obsessions) and irrational, excessive urges to do certain actions (compulsions).
+It is characterized by repetitive, unwanted, intrusive thoughts (obsessions) and irrational, excessive urges to do certain actions (compulsions).
 Although people with OCD may know that their thoughts and behavior don't make sense, they are often unable to stop them.
-Schizophrenia Although rare in younger teens, almost 2% of older teens report experiencing schizophrenia.
+Posttraumatic Stress Disorder Traumatic events, such as an accident, assault, military combat or natural disaster, can have lasting effects on a person's mental health that can lead to a diagnosis of Posttraumatic Stress Disorder (PTSD).
+PTSD symptoms often co-exist with other conditions such as substance use disorders, depression and anxiety.
+Other traumatic events specific to children might include neglect, abuse (physical, sexual, emotional, and domestic).
+5% of adolescents have met the criteria for PTSD in their lifetime.
+6 Schizophrenia Although rare in younger teens, almost 2% of older teens report experiencing schizophrenia.
 It is a serious mental illness that interferes with a person's ability to think clearly, manage emotions, make decisions, and relate to others.
 It can include hallucinations and delusions.

-&lt;sup>2 Adapted from: National Alliance on Mental Illness (2015).
+2 Adapted from: National Alliance on Mental Illness (2018).
 Mental Health Conditions.
-Web: July 9, 2015.
+Web: October 2, 2018.